Economy of the Socialist Federal Republic of Yugoslavia: Late 1980s

 New legislation was gradually introduced to remedy the situation, but the government mostly tried to fight the crisis by issuing more currency, which only fuelled the inflation further.
 Power-mongering in big industrial companies led to several large bankruptcies (mostly of large factories), which only increased the public perception that the economy is in a deep crisis.
-After several failed attempts to fight the inflation with various schemes, and due to mass strikes caused by austerity wage freezes, the government of Branko Mikulić was replaced by a new government in March 1989, headed by Ante Marković, a pragmatic reformist.
-He spent a year introducing new business legislation, which quietly dropped most of the associated labour theory and introduced private ownership of businesses.
+After several failed attempts to fight the inflation with various schemes, and due to mass strikes caused by austerity wage freezes, the government of Branko Mikulić resigned and was replaced by a new government in March 1989, headed by Ante Marković, former president of the Government of Croatia and a pragmatic reformist.

+Ante Marković and his government

+Marković spent a year introducing new business legislation, which quietly dropped most of the associated labour theory and introduced private ownership of businesses.
 The institutional changes culminated in eighteen new laws that declared an end to the self-management system and associated labor.
 They in turn allowed public companies to become privatised.

 By the end of 1989 inflation reached 1,000%.
 On New Year's Eve 1989, Ante Marković introduced his program of economic reforms.
 Ten thousand Dinars became one "New Dinar", pegged to the German Mark at the rate of 7 New Dinars for one Mark.
 The sudden end of inflation brought some relief to the banking system.
 Ownership and exchange of foreign currency was deregulated which, combined with a realistic exchange rate, attracted foreign currency to the banks.
 However, by the late 1980s, it was becoming increasingly clear that the federal government was effectively losing the power to implement its programme.